SoGVRShaderFunction¶

 Varying variables¶

-Although varyings are fully supported and can be passed from vertex program to fragment program, they only make sense for a pure slicing rendermode, since a GPU ray caster does not use the vertex program for interpolation of sampling positions.
-All builtin GVR varyings start with varying_ and it is common practice to make use of the positions privided by the state instead of directly using the varyings.
-This allows shader code to work on both the slicer and the ray caster.
-In some situations, it still makes sense to add own varyings to the vertex shader and use them in the fragment shader, e.g. to implement preintegrated rendering with the slicer.
+Although varyings are fully supported and can be passed from the vertex program to the fragment program, they only make sense for a pure slicing render mode, as a GPU ray caster does not use the vertex program for interpolation of sampling positions.
+All built-in GVR varyings start with varying_, and it is common practice to utilize the positions provided by the state instead of directly using the varyings.
+This approach allows shader code to function on both the slicer and the ray caster.
+In some situations, it may still be beneficial to add custom varyings to the vertex shader and use them in the fragment shader, such as to implement pre-integrated rendering with the slicer.

-The GVR has a number of builtin includes which are listed in the SoGVRShaderDiagnosis
+The GVR has a number of built-in includes that are listed in the SoGVRShaderDiagnosis

 panel.
-The includes all start with the gvr_ prefix.
+All these includes start with the gvr_ prefix.

 Tips¶